 Step 3: Make the Frosting & Frost the Cupcakes.
 Cream together butter and cream cheese in a large bowl.
 Add the powdered sugar in a few batches, mixing until combined.
 Add the vanilla extract, cocoa powder, and a pinch of salt last.
 You’ll have the creamiest frosting!

-To get the look of my cupcakes, pipe a two tier swirl of frosting on each cooled cupcake, then use the tip of an offset spatula (all tools linked below) to make a swoop in the top.
+To get the look of my cupcakes, pipe a two tier swirl onto each cooled cupcake, then use the tip of an offset spatula (all tools linked below) to make a swoop in the top.
 Top with rainbow sprinkles – it’s not a party without a sweet treat topped with sprinkles!

 These are the best cupcakes for a birthday treat!
 Everyone who tastes them will immediately fall head over heels.
-They’re not just for birthday parties though – these will be a hit at for special occasions, potlucks, or as a weekend treat.
+They’re not just for birthday parties though – these will be a hit at any celebration, special occasions, potlucks, or as a weekend treat.

 Expert Success Tips: